 Vietnam Travel Blog

 Vietnam has stunning scenery and has a tropical humid climate for most of the year.
-It can however get surprisingly cold in the winter months so if your travelling to Vietnam in around February and March be sure to check the weather beforehand.
+It can however get surprisingly cold in the winter months so if you are travelling to Vietnam around February and March be sure to check the weather beforehand.

 Although the US dollar is widely accepted.
 The official currency of Vietnam is the Vietnamese Dong with approximately 23,000 Dong to one US Dollar.
 Check the currency converter for the current Vietnamese Dong exchange rate.
 When travelling in Vietnam we prefer to use the Vietnamese Dong rather than US dollars and have never had a problem.

-Visiting Ha Long Bay
+Hanoi & Ha Long Bay

 Ha Long Bay in Northeast Vietnam is a UNESCO World Heritage site famous for its towering limestone formations and peaceful inlets.
 A drawcard for many tourists visiting Vietnam it covers a vast area with thousands of small islands dotted throughout the inlet.
-Tour operators provide many options for cruises through it’s crystal clear waters offering single day, overnight or multiple days cruising through the islands.
+Tour operators provide many options for cruises through its crystal-clear waters offering single day, overnight or multiple days cruising through the islands.
 The style of cruise options caters for all tastes and budgets from small junk style boats up to luxurious offerings with all onboard amenities.

 We did an overnight cruise of one of the mid-range cruise boats and thoroughly enjoyed our peaceful and relaxing time taking in the breathtaking scenery.
 We highly recommend visiting this part of Vietnam.
 You can read more about Halong Bay cruises for a guide to choosing which one is right for you.

-Thankfully, Ho Chi Minh city still retains it original charm and the backstreets are full of small roadside markets selling traditional Vietnamese food and hand made wares.
-Bargains are readily available throughout the city and there is so much to see and do in Ho Chi Minh city it’s well worth staying a few days to pack in as much as you can.
+Thankfully, Ho Chi Minh city still retains its original charm and the backstreets are full of small roadside markets selling traditional Vietnamese food and handmade wares.
+Bargains are readily available throughout the city and there is so much to see and do in Ho Chi Minh city it is well worth staying a few days to pack in as much as you can.
 For travel tips on spending time in Ho Chi Minh city see our extensive guide to things to do in Ho Chi Minh City.